Can Dogs Be Allergic to Grass?

 Liza Cahn, DVM

 Dr. Liza Cahn is a veterinarian who graduated from Michigan State University’s College of Veterinary Medicine in 2013.
 She has five years of experience working as a veterinarian in small animal practice in Washington and California.
-She loved working with dogs and cats and educating owners on all aspects of veterinary medicine, especially animal behavior and dermatology.
+She loves helping dogs and cats and working with companies like PetLab Co. to educate owners on all aspects of veterinary medicine, especially animal behavior and dermatology.

 newsletter